-Stud finders as you know are little devices used to located the beam of wood running through a drywall, so you can find something strong to screw things to.
+Stud finders are little devices used to locate the beam of wood, metal, wiring running through drywall, so you can find something strong to screw things too.

-They are normally handheld devices, which are used to sense where the material behind the device is more dense.
+They are normally handheld devices, which are used to sense where the material behind the device is denser.

 This and a clever circuit board in the scanner allow it to detect with some accuracy where the edge of the stud is, it’s where to density suddenly changes.

 Advanced stud finders:

 Some electronic stud finders can even detect the type of material based on how dense it is and using a combination of different scanning techniques some of the more expensive stud finders can detect hidden metal pipes, electrical wires, and screws/nails, etc. Some can even scan up to 3-4 inches deep.

 These more advanced types of stud finders are called ‘multi scanners’ or multi-purpose stud finders.